orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 The Oracle problem represents several interconnected issues regarding trust;
-Orcfax believes that solving the oracle problem means designing a solution from the bottom up with a focus on addressing decentralization and audit-ability.
+Orcfax believes that solving the oracle problem means designing a solution from the bottom up with a focus on addressing decentralization and auditability.

-Recent claims within the Cardano community of new oracle solutions mean that users, now more than ever, need to assess the services being offered, the logic behind their design, how they are executed, and the implications of their use.
+Recent claims within the Cardano community of newly launched oracle solutions mean that users, now more than ever, need to assess the services being offered, the logic behind their design, how they are executed, and the implications of their use.

-What follows is a short introduction to what we have identified as critical aspects of an oracle.
-It is our belief that solutions should be able to demonstrate these aspects in order to claim that their solution is in fact an oracle, and that it's addressing the "oracle problem" through the provided services.
+What follows is a short introduction to what Orcfax has identified as critical aspects of an oracle.
+It is our belief that solutions should be able to demonstrate these aspects in order to claim that their solution is in fact an oracle, and that it's addressing the "oracle problem" through the its provided service.

 ![The Orcfax oracle vision](/img/2024--Orcfax-oracle-vision.png)